 Keep an eye on your cooking

-Unattended cooking equipment was the leading cause of those fires.
-Using grills on wooden or combustible decks was also a contributor.
+Unattended cooking equipment is a leading cause of home fires.
+Using grills on wooden or combustible decks is also a contributor.

 When cooking, you should always:

 - Keep cooking appliances clear of combustible materials such as rags, towels and packaging materials.

 - Keep children away from all cooking areas.